STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Experimental Setup

 \subsection{Dataset for Noisy-Reverberant Speech Enhancement}

 Due to the lack of a widely adopted benchmark for multi-channel noisy-reverberant speech enhancement, we build a custom dataset based on the WSJCAM0 \cite{Robinson1995} and FSD50k \cite{Fonseca2020} corpora.
 The clean signals in WSJCAM0 are used as the speech sources.
 The corpus contains 7,861, 742, and 1,088 utterances respectively in its training, validation, and test sets.
 Using the same split of clean signals as in WSJCAM0, we simulate 39,245 ($\sim$77.7 hours), 2,965 ($\sim$5.6 hours), and 3,260 ($\sim$8.5 hours) noisy-reverberant mixtures as our training, validation, and test sets, respectively.
 The noise sources are from the FSD50k dataset, which contains around 50,000 Freesound clips with human-labeled sound events distributed in 200 classes drawn from the AudioSet ontology \cite{F.Gemmeke2017}.
 We sample the clips in the development set of FSD50k to simulate the noises for training and validation, and those in the evaluation set to simulate the noises for testing.
 Since our task is single-speaker speech enhancement, following \cite{Tzinis2021} we filter out clips containing any sounds produced by humans, based on the provided sound event annotation of each clip.
-Such clips have annotations such as \textit{Human\_voice}, \textit{Male\_speech\_and\_man\_speaking}, \textit{Chuckle\_and\_chortle}, \textit{Yell}, etc\footnote{See https://github.com/etzinis/fedenhance/blob/master/fedenhance/dataset \_maker/make\_librifsd50k.py for the full list.}.
+Such clips have annotations such as \textit{Human\_voice}, \textit{Male\_speech\_and\_man\_speaking}, \textit{Chuckle\_and\_chortle}, \textit{Yell}, etc\footnote{See \url{https://github.com/etzinis/fedenhance/blob/master/fedenhance/dataset \_maker/make\_librifsd50k.py} for the full list.}.
 To generate multi-microphone noise signals, for each mixture we randomly sample up to seven noise clips.
-We treat each sampled clip as a point source, convolve each source with the corresponding RIR, and summate the convolved signals to create the mixture.
-The directions of each noise source and the target speaker to the array are independently sampled from the range $[0,2\pi]$, so the speaker and some noises could have a similar azimuth.
+We treat each sampled clip as a point source, and its RIR is simulated by using the image method implemented in the Pyroomacoustics software~\cite{Scheibler2018}.
+More specifically, for each mixture, we generate a room with its length drawn from the range $[5, 10]$ m, width from $[5, 10]$ m, and height from $[3, 4]$ m, place a simulated six-microphone uniform circular array with a 20 cm diameter in a position randomly drawn in the room, and place each point source with a direction to the array center randomly sampled from the range $[0, 2\pi]$, with a height randomly drawn from $[0.5, 2.5]$ m, and with the distance between each source and the array center drawn from $[0.75, 2.5]$ m.
+The reverberation time (T60) is drawn from the range $[0.2, 1.0]$ s.
+We then convolve each source with its simulated RIR, and summate the convolved signals to create the mixture.
 Following the setup in the FUSS dataset \cite{Wisdom2021}, which is designed for universal sound separation, we consider noise clips as background noises if they are more than 10 seconds long, and as foreground noises otherwise.
 Each simulated mixed noise file has one background noise and the rest are foreground noises.
 The energy level between the dry background noise and each dry foreground noise is drawn from the range $[-3, 9]$ dB.
 Considering that some FSD50k clips contain silence or digital zeros, the energy level is computed by first removing silent segments in each clip, next computing a sample variance from the remaining samples, and then scaling the clips to an energy level based on the sample variances.
 After summing up all the spatialized noises, we scale the summated reverberant noise such that the SNR between the target direct-path speech and the summated reverberant noise is equal to a value sampled from the range $[-8, 3]$ dB.
 Besides the FSD50k clips, in each mixture we always include a weak, diffuse, stationary air-conditioning noise drawn from the REVERB corpus, where the SNR between the target direct-path speech and the noise is equal to a value sampled from the range $[10, 30]$ dB.